top of page

 While the hardback direction felt adult enough to encompass the final book, this fun and cartoony paperback direction might have been felt too light for The Amber Spyglass so the direction was dumped and a new paperback direction was devised for the whole set.

 Again, I personally really enjoy the cartoony style which is in such contrast to most approaches to covering these books.
-I find it surprising too that this subject of Will stepping through the world-window isn't more popular on covers, as it's an image that so invites one in to find out what he's seeing on the other side.
+I find it surprising too that this subject of Will stepping through the world-window isn't more popular on covers of The Subtle Knife, as it's an image that so invites one in to find out what he's seeing on the other side.

 Another set of editions with original artwork came out in 2002 from Carlsen.

-I like the Northern Lights, but I think the quality of these drops off slightly in the subsequent books (the face on The Amber Spyglass who I presume to be Mary Malone even looks like in could be a reuse of Lyra’s face from the first) and it might not even be the same artist across all three.
+I like the Northern Lights, but I think the quality of these drops off in the subsequent books (the face on The Amber Spyglass who I presume to be Mary Malone even looks like in could be a reuse of Lyra’s face from the first).

 Netherlands